 Some of the underwriters and their affiliates may in the future perform various financial advisory, investment banking and other commercial banking services in the ordinary course of business for us for which they will receive customary compensation.
 Certain underwriters and their affiliates have performed various financial advisory, investment banking and other commercial banking services in the ordinary course of business with Heritage Propane Partners and its other affiliates, including affiliates of its general partner, for which they received customary compensation.
-Wachovia Capital Markets, LLC, is a lender under the new Energy Transfer credit facility.
+Currently, , is a lender under our credit facility.